-Encounter underway in J&K's Pulwama, Anantnag; Two terrorists killed
+Three terrorists killed in encounter in J&K's Pulwama

-Srinagar, May 18: Two terrorists have been killed in an encounter with security forces in Jammu and Kashmir's Pulwama district on Saturday morning.
+Srinagar, May 18: Three terrorists have been killed in an encounter with security forces in Jammu and Kashmir's Pulwama district on Saturday.
 The area has been cordoned off after the exchange of fire took place.

+The terrorists who have been neutralised are identified as Showkat Dar, Irfan War and Muzaffar Sheikh.
+They were affiliated to terror outfit Hizbul Mujahideen (HM).
+Several terror crime cases were registered against them.

 Heavy exchange of firing took place.
 The encounter broke out between terrorists and troops of 130 Battalion CRPF, 55 Rashtriya Rifles (RR) and Special Operations Group (SOG) in Panzgam village of Awantipora, Pulwama.